PJM Glossary

 Generation

-Generation describes both the process of producing electrical energy from other forms of energy (e.g., a power plant burning coal or a windmill turning moving air into energy) as well as the amount of electrical energy produced, which is usually expressed in kilowatt-hours (kWh) or megawatt-hours (MWh).
+Both the process of producing electrical energy from other forms of energy (e.g., a power plant burning coal or a windmill turning moving air into energy) as well as the amount of electrical energy produced, which is usually expressed in kilowatt-hours or megawatt-hours.

 Generation Dispatcher